sougato97/spot_dev/README.md

 # HRI (Spot environment)
 The source code is related to BostonDynamics Spot.
 Voice controls implemented for Spot with user authentication.

-## Demo: Audio authentication for voice control on the Spot Robot.
+## Demo Video:
 [![](https://github.com/sougato97/spot_dev/blob/v3/spot_imgs/spot_thumbnail.png)](https://youtu.be/P4jFGvzPtPE)
-Click on the image to play the video.
+Audio authentication for voice control on the Spot Robot.
+The spot robot interactes only when the voice commands come from the registered author(here its me@sougato97).
 <br />

 Authors: